 21) You must be over 18 years old.

-22) You must pay a fee to submit your film script (Regular: $12, Late: $14.
-Gold members are eligible for a discount.
-Student script submissions are free).
+22) You must pay a fee to submit your film script.
+Student script submissions are free.

-23) You may submit more than one film script but a submission fee must be paid for each entry and a separate application must be made for each film script.
+23) You may submit more than one film script, but you must pay a submission fee for each entry and make a separate application for each film script.

-24) The deadline for this competition is 4 July 2023 OR the date when 50 scripts are received by WOFFF, whichever is sooner.
+24) The deadline for this competition is 22 June 2025 OR the date WOFFF receives 50 scripts, whichever is sooner.

-25) Submission to WOFFF constitutes agreement to all rules, regulations and conditions here and your consent that your script be considered for any awards that may be given at WOFFF.
+26) Submission to WOFFF constitutes agreement to all rules, regulations, and conditions here and your consent for your script to be considered for any awards that may be given at WOFFF.

 Overall Rating